 This is a really difficult entry for me to write.
-On the 5th August we announced to friends and family that we were pregnant.
+On the 5th August we figured it would be safe to announce to friends and family that we were pregnant.
 We hadn’t told anyone we were trying to conceive because of the fact that I’m now 43 and we didn’t think we could get pregnant let alone so quickly.
 It only took us about three months which I guess is pretty good considering we had been using birth control for eight years.
 I always felt after our youngest was born that I needed just one more child, always felt one was missing.
 Maybe my biological clock was ticking, maybe it was the fact that having our fourth child was pretty much as a near perfect experience as it could be.

-The following morning, now eight days on, I was given misoprostal or cytotec as it’s commonly known.
-I took four of those darn pills and went home to miscarry.
-Hours later I took to my bed with incredable pains, after giving birth naturally four times I could describe these pains as being harder than labour.
+The following morning, now eight days on, I was given cytotec.
+I took four of those darn pills and went home to wait.
+Hours later I took to my bed with incredable pains, after giving birth naturally four times I could describe these pains as being harder than natural labour.
 A short while later I started bleeding.
-Miscarriage sucks let me tell you.
+Loss sucks let me tell you.
 The bleeding didn’t stop, and the pain got worse as time ticked by.
 A while later the bathroom floor was covered in red and I was getting weak.
 My husband called the hospital, next thing I knew I was in an ambulance with sirens and flashing lights and my blood pressure dropping to an unsafe level.
 They worked for five hours to stop the bleeding, I was pretty much just laying there staring into space … horrible.
 They had a theatre ready for surgery, I had panic that I was going to be left unable to have more children, it scared me.
-The surgeon came down to see me in resus and decided I was too ill to move, as I was bleeding profusely, and she ended up removing the babies there and then without anaesthesia.
+The surgeon came down to see me in resus and decided I was too ill to move, as I was bleeding profusely, and she ended up taking the babies there and then without anaesthesia using forceps.
 That moment, the pain, it will never leave me.

 Now, I am sad, every day I cry.
 My husband and I are going to try again for another baby, we had set out to have a child.
 Getting pregnant again will not replace my twins but it will out us on the path to feeling joy again, can you understand that?